-Covid 19 Coronavirus: No new cases, 1,428 recovered from virus
+Covid 19 Coronavirus: No new cases, 1428 recovered from virus, one more person in hospital

-As New Zealand enjoys its first weekend of Level 2 the Ministry of Health has confirmed there are no new cases of Covid-19.
+As New Zealand enjoys its first weekend of alert level 2, the Ministry of Health has confirmed there are no new cases of Covid-19.

 New Zealand's combined total of confirmed and probable cases remains at 1498, of which 1148 are confirmed cases.